jackyjsy/CVPR21Chal-Agrivision/README.md

 By [Songyao Jiang](https://www.songyaojiang.com/), [Bin Sun](https://github.com/Sun1992/), and [Yun Fu](http://www1.ece.neu.edu/~yunfu/), from [Smile Lab @ Northeastern University](https://web.northeastern.edu/smilelab/)

 ## Introduction
-The first model is modified MSCG-Net, please see [README.md](MSCG-Net/README.md) to train and test the model.
-The second model is modified MSCG-Net, please see [README.md](Deeplabv3_Ensemble/Readme.txt) to train and test the model.
+The first model is modified MSCG-Net, please see [MSCG-Net/README.md](MSCG-Net/README.md) to train and test the model.
+The second model is modified DeepLabv3, please see [Deeplabv3_Ensemble/Readme.txt](Deeplabv3_Ensemble/Readme.txt) to train and test the model.
 The results of the above models are assembled together to improve the overall mIoU using the ensemble code in Deeplabv3_Ensemble.
-We used ensemble results from two models to be our final submitted results in the challenge
+We used ensemble results as our final submission during the challenge

 ## Pretrained models